rinku-chauhan/git-github-workflow/README.md

 # Code Review Collaboration
 ```

-As part of the assignment requirement, I collaborated with a classmate by reviewing their GitHub repository.
+# As part of the assignment requirement, I collaborated with a classmate by reviewing their GitHub repository.

 Steps performed:

 1. Added my classmate as a collaborator for repository.
 2. Reviewed the implementation in their repository.
 3. Provided feedback through GitHub comments on their Pull Request.

+# A pull request was created and reviewed by a collaborator.

+Steps performed:

+1. Created a feature branch and raised a pull request.
+2. Added a collaborator as reviewer.
+3. Reviewer approved the pull request.
+4. The pull request was merged into the main branch after approval.

 ```
 # Conclusion